We all must answer one day to our God, the Creator of the universe and all that is in it!

 and whoever believes in him will not be put to shame.”

-Gal 2:21“I do not nullify the grace of God, for if righteousness comes through the Law, then Christ died needlessly.”
+Gal 2:21″I do not nullify the grace of God, for if righteousness comes through the Law, then Christ died needlessly.”

 Isaiah prophesied that the Messiah would come and “justify the many” by bearing their sins.

-Isa 53:11 As a result of the anguish of His soul, He will see it and be satisfied; By His knowledge the Righteous One, My Servant, will justify the many,
+Isa 53:11 As a result of the anguish of His soul,

 As He will bear their iniquities.

-It’s totally impossible and unacceptable to God!
+The Bible tells us it’s totally impossible and unacceptable to God!

 Unfortunately, many religious people think they can earn God’s favor.
-Or, they think their good deeds can outweigh their sins and satisfy God.
+Or they think their good deeds can outweigh their sins and satisfy God.

-God might say to us: “Only I can justify you, by grace, if you humbly turn to My Son.
+God might say to us something like this: “Only I can justify you, by grace, if you humbly turn to My Son.
 I’ve judged my Son FULLY for YOUR sins.
-Are you willing to deny that you can save yourself and trust in My Son instead?
-(Mat 16:24, Luk 18:9-14) In other words, are you willing to repent and believe in Him, and simply say THANK YOU for my gift of salvation?”
+Are you willing to deny that you can save yourself and trust in My Son instead?”
+(It’s one or the other, according to Mat 16:24, Luk 18:9-14)

 Matt 16:24-25 Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 25 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.

 This is what true faith looks like.
+But a person must be WILLING.

-The problem is that our sinful flesh has a great desire to justify itself so it can take some credit in the process. (this is what we call “creature credit”, as described in Romans 1)
+The problem is that our sinful flesh has a great desire to justify itself so it can take some credit in the process. (this is what we might call “creature credit”, as described in Romans 1)

 Luke 16:14-15 Now the Pharisees, who were lovers of money, were listening to all these things and were scoffing at Him.
 15 And He said to them, “You are those who justify yourselves in the sight of men, but God knows your hearts; for that which is highly esteemed among men is detestable in the sight of God.